-The NPHDB is responsible for planning, designing, building, equipping, and furnishing an NCH and two OP & UCCs in accordance with the high-level framework brief which was commissioned by the Health Service Executive (HSE).
+The NPHDB is responsible for planning, designing, building, equipping and furnishing a NCH and two OP & UCCs in accordance with the high-level framework brief which was commissioned by the Health Service Executive (HSE).

-CHI is the client for the project and provides ongoing advice and support in relation to the design and equipping requirements of the NCH and OP & UCCs.
+The CHI is the client for the project and provides ongoing advice and support in relation to the design and equipping requirements of the NCH and OP & UCCs.